cole-miles/investec-ml-reports/README.md

   Aggregates transactions into monthly totals for analysis and forecasting.

 - **Outlier Handling:**
-  Detects and removes (or caps) outlier months to improve the accuracy of forecasts.
+  Detects and removes (or caps) outlier days within months to improve the accuracy of forecasts.

 - **Machine Learning Forecast:**
-  Uses Facebook Prophet to predict next month’s spending, providing a confidence interval and trend analysis.
+  Uses ML algos to predict next month’s spending, providing a confidence interval and trend analysis.

 - **REST API:**
   FastAPI endpoints for: